barumau/pandunia/spa/201_xula.md

 ### Respuestas

-1. ya no safi kamar.
+1. da no safi kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. ya no ten vaf e mau. / ya ten no vaf e no mau.
+4. da no ha vaf i mau. / da ha no vaf i no mau.
 5. xefe yam cai ama no kafe.
-6. mama ten no vaf ama du mau.
+6. mama ha no vaf ama du mau.

 ---------------------------------------------------------------------